404Setup/KryptonFNP/README.md

 ## Config

-Add the following parameters to the Java startup parameters to control the mixin enablement:
+Add the following parameters to the Java startup parameters to control the feature enablement:

 | Parameter                     | Description                | Default value |
 |-------------------------------|----------------------------|---------------|